hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/03-Test-And-Debug-Reference.md

 - The Fabric network, consisting of the peers, orderers, certificate authorities etc. Along with configured channels and identities.
   For our purposes here, this can be considered as a 'black box'.
 The 'black box' can be configured a number of different ways, but typically will be one or docker containers.
-- The Chaincode - this will be running in it's own docker container.
+- The Chaincode - this will be running in its own docker container.
 - The editor - VSCode is covered here, but the approach should hold with other debuggers and editors.

 The _high level process_ is